 Increased competitive advantage

-Organizations can be more competitive when they know the market and their performance within the market.
-Rosenblatt Securities analyzed data from hundreds of sources and was able to see the best possible time to enter and exit the market and position themselves strategically.
-With BI, businesses can keep up with changes in the industry, monitor seasonal changes in the market, and anticipate customer needs.
+Organizations can be more competitive when they know the market and their performance within it.
+Rosenblatt Securities analyzed data from hundreds of sources to see the best possible time to enter and exit the market and position itself strategically.
+With BI, businesses can keep up with industry changes, monitor seasonal changes in the market, and anticipate customer needs.

 Roadblocks to implementing BI

-To successfully implement and scale BI within an organization, leaders need to articulate a strategy, a roadmap and allocate resources.
-Implementing any enterprise system is a project itself, and business intelligence systems may require several months before there’s measureable ROI.
-However, many organizations find success by adopting innovative ways to use BI to improve profits, reduce operating costs, and pledging a long-term commitment to creating a data culture.
-That’s why we have created Tableau Blueprint.
-You and your organization can start creating a successful data culture today.
+To successfully implement and scale BI within an organization, leaders need to articulate a strategy, build a roadmap, and allocate resources.
+Implementing any enterprise system is a project itself, and business intelligence systems may require several months before there’s measurable ROI.
+However, many organizations find success by adopting innovative ways to use BI to improve profits and reduce operating costs, and pledging a long-term commitment to creating a data culture.
+That’s why we created Tableau Blueprint.
+You and your organization can use this methodology to become a data-driven organization and start creating a successful data culture today.